vrothberg/vgrep/README.md

 For instance, to see all matches with 3 context lines, use the command:
 [~/linux/drivers/usb]$ vgrep request --show c3

+To see matches 2 and 10 with 3 context lines, use the command:
+[~/linux/drivers/usb]$ vgrep request --show 2,10c3

-To print 3 context lines for matches 10 to 13 of request, use :
+To print 3 context lines for matches 10 to 13 of request, use:
 [~/linux/drivers/usb]$ vgrep request --show 10-13c3

 ![](screenshots/vgrep_cmd_context.png)

+###Showing while excluding specific lines

+If you do not want to see some lines for your search, use the option **'--show Nd'** to exclude *N* matches.

+The following command will not show the 9 first matches:
+[~/linux/drivers/usb]$ vgrep request --show 0-9d